redCOMPONENT-COM/redCORE/docs/gh-pages/manual/en-US/chapters/webservices/breakdown.md

 Note. _Default page is the page without `option` parameter._

+### Request Header Options

+While sending the operation request there are several options that can be set using the HTTP Headers for any operation.

+`Accept-Language` - (Optional) Set the language for your request result (ex. en).
+Default language is da-DK.
+Allowed languages are: da (Danish (da-DK)), en (English (UK)).
+`X-Webservice-Translation-Fallback` - (Optional) Set Translation fallback option to override default API behavior.
+Default Translation fallback is Disabled.
+Allowed options are: true, false
+`X-Webservice-Output-Format` - (Optional) Output format option can be changed through this server setting.
+Default Output format is json.
+Allowed formats are: json, xml, doc.

 ### Different Versions of the same webservice

 You can have multiple webservices installed and working on the same time.